Cattaraugus, Chautauqua, and Erie counties working together to protect the New York State portion of the Lake Erie Watershed!

 The Niagara River/Lake Erie Watershed in New York State has more than 1.1 million people living in it.
 It is critical that the land draining to Lake Erie and the Niagara River is managed effectively to protect water quality!
 That's where the Lake Erie Watershed Protection Alliance (LEWPA) comes in.

 A watershed is an area of land where all of the water that drains on the land (stormwater and surface water) or below the land (groundwater) empties to a particular body of water.
 Watersheds can be large or small and smaller areas are often called sub-watersheds or sub-basins.
-Check out this 20-minute video that explains watersheds and how our actions impact the water quality around us. https://www.youtube.com/watch?v=UNI8o_Ow6fY Then scroll down and find out which watershed you live in and ways to improve it!
+Check out this 20-minute video that explains watersheds and how our actions impact the water quality around us. https://www.youtube.com/watch?v=UNI8o_Ow6fY

 How did LEWPA form?

 A major flood event in August of 2009 initiated the response of municipal officials in three counties around Cattaraugus Creek to lead a grassroots effort to proactively manage their local watersheds, all of which drain to Lake Erie.
 The storm event highlighted localized flooding problems, excessive debris accumulation in area streams, and overall non-point source pollution issues (such as sediment, fertilizers, pesticides, auto fluids, bacteria, nutrients, etc.) affecting their respective communities and ultimately Lake Erie.
-LEWPA was formed with an intermunicipal agreement between Cattaraugus, Chautauqua, and Erie counties as a membership of stakeholders to address water quality issues affecting the New York portion of the Lake Erie watershed and its shoreline.
+LEWPA was formalized in 2012 with an intermunicipal agreement between Cattaraugus, Chautauqua, and Erie counties as a membership of stakeholders to address water quality issues affecting the New York portion of the Lake Erie watershed and its shoreline.

 What are some of the water quality issues?